nullstone-io/nextjs-quickstart/README.md

 # Next.js Quickstart

-Thi is a Next.js Static Site Quickstart for [Nullstone](https://nullstone.io).
+Thi is a Next.js Web App Quickstart for [Nullstone](https://nullstone.io).
 This is based off the official Next.js [Getting Started](https://nextjs.org/docs/getting-started) guide.
 This is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This quickstart is set up with:
 - Next.js
-- Typescript

 ## How to launch via Nullstone